ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 What is the MOST cost-effective solution to meet these requirements?

 - A. Use Amazon EC2 instances to manipulate the original image into the requested customization.
 Store the original and manipulated images in Amazon S3.
 Configure an Elastic Load Balancer in front of the EC2 instances.
-- B. Use AWS Lambda to manipulate the original image to the requested customization.
+- ==B. Use AWS Lambda to manipulate the original image to the requested customization.
 Store the original and manipulated images in Amazon S3.
-Configure an Amazon CloudFront distribution with the S3 bucket as the origin.
+Configure an Amazon CloudFront distribution with the S3 bucket as the origin.==
 - C. Use AWS Lambda to manipulate the original image to the requested customization.
 Store the original images in Amazon S3 and the manipulated images in Amazon DynamoDB.
 Configure an Elastic Load Balancer in front of the Amazon EC2 instances.
 - D. Use Amazon EC2 instances to manipulate the original image into the requested customization.
 Store the original images in Amazon S3 and the manipulated images in Amazon DynamoDB.
 Configure an Amazon CloudFront distribution with the S3 bucket as the origin.